-The BLM Rock Springs Field Office is currently revising its Rock Springs Resource Management Plan, which has implications for wildlife and sportsmen for many years to come.
-BLM manages more than 3.6 million acres of public land in the area and used for hunting, fishing, hiking, camping and other outdoor activities.
-WWF staff and our members regularly communicate with this field office.
-Our focus is on six unique landscapes for fish and wildlife, which are of considerable importance from a biological and recreational standpoint.
-Our six priority habitats include:
+The BLM Rock Springs Field Office is currently revising its Rock Springs Resource Management Plan.
+This plan has implications for wildlife and sportsmen for over 10 years, plus the potential to make lasting changes to the landscape, both positive and not.
+The Bureau of Land Management (BLM) manages 3.6 million acres of public land in the area.
+This area is commonly used for hunting, fishing, hiking, camping, and other outdoor activities.
+The Federation’s staff and members regularly communicate with this field office when discussing wildlife and habitat in the area.
+Collectively, we are focusing on six unique landscapes for fish and wildlife, which are of considerable importance from both the resource and recreational perspective.

 Wyoming Wildlife Federation has helped to draft management recommendations for the Rock Springs RMP

 WWF, along with the Muley Fanatic Foundation, Bowhunters of Wyoming, Wyoming Wild Sheep Foundation, Wyoming Chapter of Backcountry Hunters and Anglers, Theodore Roosevelt Conservation Partnership, and the Western Bear Foundation have drafted a letter addressed to the Rock Springs BLM Field Office, with management recommendations.
 The letter is meant to show a unified hunting and angling voice regarding specific management protocols that ensure healthy wildlife populations, healthy fisheries, and outdoor access opportunities.

 Read the letter

 The Issues Addressed

 Each Program that Wyoming Wildlife Federation runs affects a variety of different conservation Issues.
 Click on an Issue to find out more about it.